 In part 2 of the Sierra crochet mukluk slippers, we’ll crochet the sole, seam the slipper to the sole and add the pom pom tassels.
-Get part 2 of the free pattern below or purchase the complete ad-free, printable PDF of this pattern for $2.75 here.
+Get part 2 of the free pattern below or purchase the complete ad-free, printable PDF of this pattern here.
 Part 1 can be found here.

 THIS FREE EASY CROCHET SLIPPERS PATTERN IS A COLLABORATION WITH MY FRIENDS AT LION BRAND YARN.
 THIS POST CONTAINS AFFILIATE LINKS.